Maine Mortgage Loan Originator Bond: A Comprehensive Guide

 Surety companies will run a credit check on the mortgage loan originator to determine eligibility and pricing for the Maine Mortgage Loan Originator bond.
 MLOs with excellent credit and work experience can expect to receive the best rates.
 MLOs with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the MLO’s credit.

 How Much Does the Maine Mortgage Loan Originator Transmitter Bond Cost?

-The Maine Mortgage Loan Originator bond can cost anywhere between $188 to $1,250 per year.
+The Maine Mortgage Loan Originator bond can cost anywhere between $188 to $1,250 per year or $19 to $125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $25,000 Mortgage Loan Originator Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 How Does Maine Define “Mortgage Loan Originator?”

 Maine statute 13-102 defines a mortgage loan originator as any individual who takes a residential mortgage loan application or offers or negotiates terms of a residential mortgage loan.